algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 Now, the analytical method may seem straightforward, but the algorithm does not obviously follow from the game we were playing before, so we'll go through it step-by-step.

-In general, do the following process:
+Row by row, do the following process:

-1. For each column `col`, find the highest value
+1. Find the highest value in the column below the pivot candidate
 $$
 \left[
 \begin{array}{ccc|c}
-2 & 3  & 4 & 6 \\
+\mathbf{2} & 3  & 4 & 6 \\
 1 & 2 & 3 & 4 \\
 \mathbf{3} & -4 & 0 & 10
 \end{array}
 \right]
 $$

+If that value is $$0$$, the matrix is singular and the system has no solutions.
+Feel free to exit here, but I'm powering through by moving on to the next column, baby!

-2. Swap the row with the highest valued element with the `col`th row.
+2. Swap the row with the highest valued element with the current row.
 $$
 \left[
 \begin{array}{ccc|c}